 Something new to try with the MOB this Christmas.
 It’s a showstopper.

-Make sure you add a nice layer of cranberry sauce to the top of the hot dog at the end before placing under the grill so it caramelizes and goes nice and sticky.
+Make sure you add a nice layer of cranberry sauce on top of the hot dog before placing it under the grill, so it caramelises and goes nice and sticky.

 Cooking Time (includes preparation time): 1 Hour